tomuthu-engineer/netflix_clone/README.md

 - Create a new branch for your feature or bug fix.
 - Make your changes and test thoroughly.
 - Commit your changes with descriptive commit messages.
-- Push your branch to your fork and submit a pull request.
+- Push your branch to your fork and submit a pull request.3

+## License

+This project is open-source under the MIT License.
+See the LICENSE file for details.

+## Acknowledgments

+- The project was inspired by the Netflix user interface.

+Feel free to reach out for any questions or feedback!